jonase/eastwood/README.md

   finishes.

 * `lint` returns a map containing data structures describing any warnings or errors encountered.
-This result is likely more useful for further processing by editors and IDEs.
 For example, file names, line numbers, and column numbers are all available separately, requiring no parsing of strings containing those things combined together.
 See the doc string of `eastwood.lint/lint` for